 A measure’s reliability refers to the proportion of variance that is caused by the construct rather than noise (Allen & Yen, 2002, p.73).
 Reliability places a limit on the measure’s validity (Murphy & Davidshofer, 2005) or, put another way, reliability attenuates observable associations between scores on any two measures: the less reliably a given variable is measured, the lower the observable correlation between the two variables.
 All else being equal, higher reliability therefore increases statistical power to detect associations.

-Reliability can be quantified in different ways but the most common metric by far is Cronbach’s α (1951).
-It is based on inter-item correlations, i.e. their internal consistency.
+Reliability can be quantified in different ways but the most common metric by far is Cronbach’s α (1951), which is based on inter-item correlations.
 Under certain assumptions (e.g., tau-equivalent items, independent error) it converges with reliability (i.e., of tau-equivalence of items; Cortina, 1993).
-While in practice α is often incorrectly treated as being synonymous with reliability (Cortina, 1993; Schmitt, 1996), it is the most commonly reported metric of reliability, and indeed is typically the only metric of structural validity reported (Flake et al., 2017).
+While in practice α is often incorrectly treated as being synonymous with reliability (Cortina, 1993; Schmitt, 1996), it remains to be the most commonly reported metric of it, and indeed is typically the only metric of structural validity reported (Flake et al., 2017).
 There is a well-established literature debating the use and misuse of α, much of which focuses on the fact that many researchers inappropriately use it to test properties such as unidimensionality and homogeneity that are in fact assumed by α (i.e., it assumes rather than tests tau-equivalence; Cortina, 1993).
 Alternatives to α with relaxed assumptions have been suggested (e.g., McDonald’s ω: McDonald, 1999) along with repeated calls to use them over α, although apparently without much success (Flake et al., 2017).
-This paper adds to those concerns by examining whether α values reported in the psychological literature show signs of inflation, e.g. due to publication bias or hacking.
+This paper adds to those concerns by examining whether α values reported in the psychological literature show signs of inflation, for example due to publication bias or hacking.

 Rule-of-thumb thresholds

 Cronbach’s α is commonly interpreted using well-known rules-of-thumb thresholds (e.g., α > .70).
-Nunnally and Bernstein (1994) recommended an α value of at least .70, and their book and its earlier 1967 or 1978 editions are frequently cited for this.
+Nunnally and Bernstein (1994) recommended an α value of at least .70, and their book and its earlier 1967 and 1978 editions are frequently cited for this.
 However, these citations often omit the qualification that .70 was recommended for “early stages of research” (Lance et al., 2006).
 Nonetheless, their book remains a highly cited source for this threshold, with over 8,000 citations at the time of writing.
-Many, if not most, contemporary undergraduate introductory textbooks on research methods include rules of thumb, and regard α > .70 as something “researchers are looking for” (Morling, 2017, p.
-131), “satisfactory” (Howitt & Cramer, 2020, p.
+Many, if not most, contemporary undergraduate introductory textbooks on research methods include these rules of thumb, and regard α > .70 as something “researchers are looking for” (Morling, 2017, p.
+131), as “satisfactory” (Howitt & Cramer, 2020, p.
 241), or “a good measure of internal consistency” (McQueen & Knussen, 2013, p.
 389; see also Breakwell et al., 2012, p.
 149; Howitt & Cramer, 2020, p.
 241).
 Psychologists have used α > .70 as a binary decision rule for scale development for decades.
-Cortina observes that “[the] acceptance of α > .70 as adequate is implied by the fact that α > .70 usually goes uninterpreted.
+Over thirty years ago, Cortina (1993, p.
+101) observed that the “acceptance of α > .70 as adequate is implied by the fact that α > .70 usually goes uninterpreted.
 It is merely presented, and further scale modifications are seldom made.”
-(1993, p.
-101).
 While this threshold is the most common, previous work has demonstrated that a wide range of descriptive labels are used to describe an even wider range of α values.
 For example, Taber (2018) found that α values ranging from 0.45 to 0.98 have all been described as “acceptable” by authors.
-As such, while α > .70 is a sufficiently common threshold for our analyses here, it is not as ubiquitous as an α value of .05 for p values, and does not preclude authors from describing their α as “acceptable” (or other descriptors) in a looser everyday sense.
+As such, while α > .70 is a sufficiently common threshold for our analyses here, it is not as ubiquitous as an α level of .05 for p values, and does not preclude authors from describing their α as “acceptable” (or other descriptors) in a looser everyday sense.

 Publication bias and hacking